toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 1. Choose the resource type from the dropdown (script, link or style)
 2. Provide content or reference external resources
 3. Set additional attributes for the resource
-4. Add multiple resources by clicking `Add external resource`
+4. Add multiple resources by clicking [kbd]Add external resource[kbd]

 ::: warning
 Be extremely cautious when adding external scripts.
 Only add scripts from trusted sources as they will have full access to your page data.